tj-actions/sync-lock-file/README.md

 # sync-lock-file
-:octocat: GIthub action to synchronize changes to package lock files.
+:octocat: GIthub action to synchronize changes to lock files.